sendgrid/smtpapi-python/USAGE.md

 ```

 ## Groups
-You can find your group IDs by looking at the Group ID column in the Unsubscribe Groups UI, or by calling the [GET method](https://sendgrid.com/docs/API_Reference/Web_API_v3/Suppression_Management/groups.html#-GET) of the groups resource.
+You can find your group IDs by looking at the Group ID column in the Unsubscribe Groups UI, or by calling the [GET method](https://sendgrid.com/docs/API_Reference/Web_API_v3/Suppression_Management/groups.html#-GET) of the group's resource.

 <a name="unique-arguments"></a>
 # Unique Arguments